 - Another common delay is between county departments.
 After the deed is recorded with County Clerk, new ownership information is sent to County Assessor.
 After County Assessor updates the new ownership information, it is then forward to the IT department to update public-facing real property systems.
 It is common to take between two weeks to two months to have all department synchronize with such new ownership information.

 - If County Assessor finds an error in the Deed, Buyer needs to work with Seller to file a correction deed.
 During such time, a delay on new ownership is not available for the public.

 We hope you find this information useful for your search of your dream residential land.
 At Elegment Land, we are the owner of all the land parcels we sell.
 Feel free to reach us if you would like to check official property ownership information, get driving directions to visit the land, or check utility information.
-We are always here to help. or call/text +1 (970) 420-2440.
+We are always here to help.
+Call/text +1 (970) 420-2440.